Working with regional and remote communities virtually and face to face to enhance outcomes for children and their families.

 How can early childhood educators mitigate the risk of children falling behind, both intellectually and socially?

 It’s an all too common scenario.
-Children from low socio-economic communities, often located in suburban and regional areas face a greater level of vulnerability.
-In many cases, this is due to the lack of access to quality early childhood education.
+Children from low socio-economic communities, often located in regional and remote areas face a greater level of vulnerability.
+In many cases, this is due to the lack of resources and support for quality early childhood education.

-The early childhood education and care centres in these communities acknowledge that kids up to five years of age are at the highest risk of slipping through the gap, in learning, development and health – specifically in the skills of language development and self-regulation.
+The early childhood education and care centres in these communities acknowledge that children up to five years of age are at the highest risk of adverse impact to their learning, development and health – specifically in the skills of language development and self-regulation.

-With the correct interventions and professional development, the longer-term cognitive and social development of these children can be positively impacted.
+With the correct tools – and professional development to support educators to effectively use these tools – the longer-term cognitive and social development of these children can be positively impacted.

 A unique research facility dedicated to children

-The University of Wollongong’s early childhood research, education and community facility, the Early Start Discovery Space is Australia’s only ‘children’s museum’ and the first-of-its-kind in the world to be based on a university campus.
+The Early Start Discovery Space is Australia’s only ‘children’s museum’ and the first-of-its-kind in the world to be based on a university campus.
+This facility brings together early childhood research, education and the community to change children’s life trajectories.

 More than 150,000 visitors each year pass through the doors of the Discovery Space – a centre designed around experiential learning activities, exploration and fun.
 The Space aims to help nourish the connection for children between play and learning.

-To achieve one of the University’s key priorities to enhance early childhood educational quality, UOW funded the installation of specialised technology in 41 early childhood education and care services located in disadvantaged areas across NSW and the ACT, including nine Aboriginal child and family centres established by the Federal Government.
+To achieve one of the University’s key priorities to enhance early childhood educational quality, Early Start researchers are working on developing online tools to support educators understand the development of an individual child.
+UOW has also funded the installation of specialised technology in 41 early childhood education and care services located in disadvantaged areas across NSW and the ACT, including nine Aboriginal child and family centres established by the Federal Government.

-This technology, specifically web cameras and video conference software, enabled these centres to be directly connected with the UOW Wollongong campus, including the Early Start Discovery Space, permitting researchers to engage with educators and provide additional support and professional development.
-This also allowed researchers and staff to engage with the children and open up a world of new experiences to them through virtual connections.
+This technology, specifically web cameras and video conference software, enabled these centres to be directly connected with the UOW Wollongong campus, including the Early Start Discovery Space, to allow children to participate in virtual tours of the Discovery Space and help create a community of practice.

-Early Start researcher Senior Professor Tony Okely from UOW’s Faculty of Social Sciences, says the University is invested in leveraging the technology to deliver the best possible start in life for children who are more vulnerable to falling through the cracks.
+Early Start researcher Senior Professor Tony Okely from UOW’s Faculty of Social Sciences, says the University is invested in leveraging the technology to deliver the best possible start in life for children experiencing vulnerabilities.

 “The technology can be used in a number of ways, including for centres to connect with one another, and to help build their capacity and develop their leadership skills for the purposes of mentoring other centres – particularly those that are further along the journey.